boazbk/crypto/lec_12_lattices.md

 Already in 1976, right after the Diffie-Hellman key exchange was discovered (and before RSA), Ralph Merkle was working on building public key encryption from the
 NP hard _knapsack_ problem (see [Diffie's recollection](http://cr.yp.to/bib/1988/diffie.pdf)).
 This can be thought of as the task of solving a linear equation of the form $Ax = y$ (where $A$ is a given matrix, $y$ is a given vector, and the unknown are $x$) over the real numbers but with the additional constraint that $x$ must be either $0$ or $1$.
-His proposal evolved into the Merkle-Hellman system proposed in 1978.
+His proposal evolved into the Merkle-Hellman system proposed in 1978 (which was broken in 1984).

 McEliece proposed in 1978 a system based on the difficulty of the decoding problem for general linear codes.
 This is the task of solving _noisy linear equations_ where one is given $A$ and $y$ such that $y=Ax+e$ for a "small" error vector $e$, and needs to recover $x$.